Find a Doctor

 The sympathetic nerve trunk is divided into three sections:

 Endoscopic sympathectomy can be used to treat all three regions.
+The most common form of this procedure is endoscopic thoracic sympathectomy (ETS) surgery.
 This state-of-the-art procedure allows for a quicker and more comfortable recovery for patients when compared to traditional spine surgeries.

 Most patients leave the hospital within hours after the surgery and typically have a minimal recovery period.
 Most patients can return to their normal activity within days of the surgery.